stephenschoettler/taches-oc-prompts/meta-prompting/README.md

 /create-prompt I want to build a dashboard for user analytics with real-time graphs

 # 2. Answer clarifying questions (if asked)
-# Claude will ask about specifics: data sources, chart types, frameworks, etc.
+# OpenCode will ask about specifics: data sources, chart types, frameworks, etc.

 # 3. Review and confirm
-# Claude shows you what it understood and asks if you want to proceed
+# OpenCode shows you what it understood and asks if you want to proceed

 # 4. Choose execution strategy
 # After prompt is created, you get options: